Anti-spam protection FAQ

-This section provides frequently asked questions and answers about anti-spam protection.
-Answers are applicable for Microsoft Exchange Online and Exchange Online Protection customers.
+This topic provides frequently asked questions and answers about anti-spam protection.
+Answers are applicable for Microsoft Exchange Online and Exchange Online Protection (EOP) customers.

 Q. By default, what happens to a spam-detected message?

-A. The majority of spam is deleted via connection filtering.
+A. For inbound messages: The majority of spam is deleted via connection filtering, which is based on the IP address of the sender.
+The service then inspects the contents of the message.
 By default, content-filtered spam is sent to the recipient’s Junk Email folder.
 You can change this action.
 For example, you can choose to send spam messages to the quarantine instead by configuring the content filter policy.

 Q. Do I need to configure the service to provide anti-spam protection?

 A. After you sign up for the service and add your domain, spam filtering is automatically enabled company-wide through the default anti-spam policies.
-The default policies are tuned to protect you without needing any additional configuration.
-However, as an administrator, you can edit the default anti-spam policies so that they are tailored to best meet the needs of your organization.
-For more about configuring your anti-spam policies, see the following topics:
+The default policies are tuned to protect you without needing any additional configuration (aside from the exception noted above for EOP standalone customers).
+As an admin, you can edit the default anti-spam policies so that they're tailored to best meet the needs of your organization.
+For greater granularity, you can also create custom content filter policies and apply them to specified users, groups, or domains in your organization.
+Custom policies always take precedence over the default policy, but you can change the priority (that is, the running order) of your custom policies.

 Q. Is bulk email filtering automatically enabled?

-A. By default, the Block all bulk email messages advanced spam filtering option is enabled for new customers.
+A. By default, the Bulk mail advanced spam filtering option is enabled for new customers.
 For migrated customers, this setting will match your FOPE configuration.
+For more information about bulk email, see What's the difference between junk email and bulk email?

-Q. How can customers using the service send false negatives (spam) and false positives to Microsoft?
+Q. How can customers using the service send false negative (spam) and false positive (non-spam) messages to Microsoft?

 Q. Can I get spam reports?